About me

 I strongly believe to individual privacy and queer (LGBTQIA+ spectrum) rights as human rights.
 Besides, I believe to accountability, transparency and explainability for public entities and code.

-Therefore, my main research topics of interest meet these beliefs.
+Therefore, my main topics of interest in research meet these beliefs.
 I am interested to secure cryptographic protocols with a huge bestiary of security properties: verifiability, accountability, privacy, etc. To do so, I look at advanced cryptographic constructions, such as zero-knowledge proofs, and reduction techniques to handle them, such as rewinding.